Let Us Help You Get The Short-Term Disability Benefits You Need

 Short-term disability (STD) protections are often provided to employees as a benefit for when medical conditions will only limit participation in work for a certain period of time.
 Short-term disability benefits allow an employee to take time away from work to receive appropriate medical care in an effort to cure their ailments, or teach them effective ways to minimize the physical impacts of their condition.
 These benefits usually cover anywhere from 50 to 67% to 100% of an insured’s pre-disability earnings.

 If you have questions regarding any aspect of short-term disability insurance, contact our Denver-based disability insurance attorneys today.
-Complete our contact form or call 303-964-1800 for a free consultation.
+Complete our contact form or call 303-964-1800 for a free Review of Denied Claims.
 We represent clients throughout greater Colorado.

 Short-term disability insurance should be a way to ease employees’ anxieties should they suffer an illness or injury for which they need to take time off from work.
 Sometimes, however, employees will reach the end of the short-term disability period, which can range anywhere from three months to six months, and realize that despite their best efforts, they simply are not able to return to their occupations due to continued restrictions and limitations.
 If this is the case, then often short-term disability will roll into long-term disability at the end of the maximum benefit period, which usually serves as the “elimination period” shown in the long-term disability plan or policy.

 Some insurance companies will begin reviewing the claim for long-term disability benefits before the STD period ends, or in other cases, the insured will need to submit a separate claim for long-term disability benefits.